skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

     + collaborative engagement (work together to make decisions)
     + how might this understanding/knowledge be applied? how might it be useful to your organisation and your audiences?
     + I want to learn from you: about your audiences, to help me see this work through their eyes (this could be through dialogue -- stories, consultation)
+    + it's possible to imagine I'm thinking about changing the culture of PaR.
+See Schein in zettel slip-box.

 - who is it for?
 - what might you as a partner be wanting to achieve?

 - sharing with public